 Research on Cyberbullying

-According to Cox Communications and the Pew Internet & American Life Project, 95% of youth (teens ages 13–17) in the U.S. go online and 78% have cell phones and 80% use social networking sites.
-For the current generation of teens, gaming, video chatting, text messaging and social networking are a vital means of self-expression and a central part of their social lives.
+Today, teen life is imbued with technology, bringing about a shift in their social media use since 2015.
+According to the Pew Research Center, 95% of youth (teens ages 13–17) in the U.S. have access to a smartphone and 45% say they are online “almost constantly” while another 44% say they go online several times a day.
+Pew Research also found that 42% of teens feel anxious when they don’t have their cellphones and, in these instances feel lonely (25%) or upset (24%).
+For the current generation of teens, gaming, video chatting, instant and text messaging and social networking are a vital means of self-expression and a central part of their social lives.

 However, there are some youth who are misusing Internet and cell phone technology to bully and harass others, and even to incite violence against them.

-- Approximately 24% of young people reported experiencing cyberbullying in their lifetimes.
+- Approximately 59% of teens reported experiencing cyberbullying.

-- Of social media-using teens ages 12–17, 15% have been the target of online meanness and 88% have seen someone be mean or cruel on social network sites.
+- Of social media-using teens, 15% have been the target of online meanness and 88% have seen someone be mean or cruel on social network sites.

 View our bullying/cyberbullying infographics in English (PDF) or Spanish (PDF) for more statistics.